 He began mentoring/advising students while in the research laboratory, which grew into a full-time role when he transitioned to instructor for a few medical school post-baccalaureate programs.
 Realizing he thoroughly enjoys working closely with students and building relationships, he jumped at the opportunity to return to his alma mater in 2018 and help guide students along their collegiate journey.

 In his free time (which is nonexistent now that he parents a young daughter), he enjoys hiking, playing recreational sports, “geeking out” with fantasy/sci-fi movies, gaming, and spending time with family.

-Anthony will be teaching the 2023 Exploration Course: The Biological Basis for Human Disease.
+Anthony teaches the Exploration Course: The Biological Basis for Human Disease.